KasparEtter/ef1p/pages/email/email.md

 </figure>

 For [historical reasons](https://mailarchive.ietf.org/arch/msg/ietf-smtp/KtN0TdoHDayKvKycNbsFD-GB-e4/),
-many mail clients also provide the filename in a `name` parameter as part of the `Content-Type` header.
+many mail clients also include the filename with the `name` parameter in the `Content-Type` header field.
 If the filename contains non-ASCII characters, they use the [Encoded-Word encoding](#header-encoding) there contrary to what [RFC 2231](https://tools.ietf.org/html/rfc2231#section-4) specifies.